ethagnawl/pi-wall-utils/README.md

 - The machine will need to be rebooted after this script runs.
 I'd initially had the script do this and that makes sense when the script is run on its own but feels weird when it's executed from within the context of this utility library.
 - The script also initially downloaded a test video and used it to launch pwomxplayer as a smoke test but that also doesn't make a lot of sense when it's run from this utility library.

+### Start
+The start command allows the user to provide a path to an [rmuxinator](https://github.com/ethagnawl/rmuxinator) config file and will use it to launch a tmux session -- trusting it to do whatever is required by the user's setup to start a PiWall installation.
+This current implementation is a bit half baked and is sort of an unnecessary convenience.
+It will likely change in the future.
+See the "Future Work" section below for more details.

+Notes:
+- rmuxinator use assumes the user has built pi-wall-utils using the `--features rmuxinator` flag or that they're running a release which has included the optional rmuxinator dependency.
+If rmuxinator is not available, the `start` command will NOOP.

 ## Meta Config

 Sample: